hthompso15/CS120-Final/README.md

 - Right Arrow : moves the character right;
 - 'e' : Brings you back to the maze;

+# Concepts Used
+- From module 2 I used class concepts such as the "is-a" relationship between the quad and button classes
+- From module 4 I used a lot of graphics concepts as well as keyboard and mouse inputs

+# Code used
+I used some of the starter code from the classes given to us by the professor such as the Quad and button class and the graphics starter.
+I also used a method from the confetti project as well that I implemented.

 # Hope you enjoyed!